-Environmental and social characteristics are promoted by investing at least 51% of the sub-fund's net assets in investments (e.g. investment funds, equities or bonds) that have at least an MSCI ESG Rating of BBB.
-MSCI analyses various environmental and social characteristics in order to assign a certain ESG rating.
-The attainment of the promoted environmental and social characteristics is assessed via the application of MSCI ESG data as further described in the section headed "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?"
+Environmental and social characteristics are promoted by investing at least 80% of the sub-fund's net assets in investments (e.g., investment funds, equities or bonds) that have at least an MSCI ESG Rating of BBB.
+MSCI assigns an ESG rating from AAA (highest score) to CCC (lowest score).
+MSCI analyses various environmental and social criteria in order to assign a certain ESG rating.
+This MSCI ESG rating is intended to make ESG criteria more understandable and measurable.
+The attainment of the promoted environmental and social characteristics is assessed via the application of MSCI ESG data as further described in the section headed "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".

 In addition to the MSCI ESG minimum rating, the investment advisor and the sub-fund manager apply exclusion criteria, based on data provided by MSCI.
-For clarification these exclusion criteria do not apply to cash, cash equivalents and derivatives.
+For clarification these exclusion criteria do not apply to deposits with credit institutions, cash equivalents and derivatives.

-• The sub-fund excludes companies that are in violation of the UN Global Compact principles or the OECD Guidelines for multinational enterprises and it also excludes investment funds investing into assets that are in violation of the UN Global Compact principles.

-• The sub-fund excludes investments into investment funds that according to MSCI data are invested in controversial business sectors that generate revenues exceeding certain thresholds.
+- The sub-fund excludes direct investments into financial instruments issued by companies that are in violation of the UN Global Compact principles (UNGC) and/or the Organisation for Economic Cooperation and Development (OECD) Guidelines for multinational enterprises and it also excludes investment funds investing into financial instruments issued by companies that are in violation of the UNGC principles and/or the OECD Guidelines for multinational enterprises. - The sub-fund excludes investments into investment funds that, according to MSCI data, are invested in controversial business sectors that generate revenues exceeding certain thresholds.
 For purposes of this exclusion assessment only relevant fund holdings as available to MSCI are assessed, this may therefore mean that the sub-fund invests in investment funds with holdings where MSCI has no data available.
-For the avoidance of doubt the above exclusion criteria do not apply to investment funds that invest predominantly in instruments issued by sovereigns.

-• The sub-fund excludes direct investments into financial instruments issued by companies (if applicable) that generate revenues exceeding the thresholds specified below.
+For the avoidance of doubt, the above exclusion criteria do not apply to investment funds that invest predominantly in instruments issued by sovereigns. - The sub-fund excludes investments into debt instruments issued by sovereigns where the respective countries according to MSCI data are labelled as "not free" by Freedom House. - The sub-fund excludes direct investments into financial instruments issued by companies that generate revenues exceeding the thresholds specified in the section headed "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product".